Claude Code + Sailop: Building Unique Frontends in Minutes

 The Problem With AI + Frontend

-When you ask Claude Code to "build a landing page," you get Tailwind defaults.
-Blue buttons, Inter font, grid-cols-3, shadow-md cards.
+Ask Claude Code for a landing page and you get Tailwind defaults: blue buttons, Inter, grid-cols-3, shadow-md cards.
 Not because Claude lacks capability, but because it lacks constraints.
 This is the AI design monoculture in action.
-Without specific design direction, any language model reaches for the most common patterns in its training data.
+With no design direction, a language model reaches for the highest-probability tokens in its training data, and those tokens are blue-500 and rounded-lg.

-Sailop solves this by giving Claude Code a design system before it starts generating.
-Instead of reaching for defaults, it reaches for your project's unique design tokens.
+Sailop hands Claude Code a design system before the first token.
+Instead of reaching for defaults, it reaches for your project's tokens.

 Setting Up the Sailop Skill

-Sailop integrates with Claude Code as a skill -- a specialized command that Claude can invoke during development:
+Sailop installs as a Claude Code skill, a command Claude can invoke mid-session:

 # Install Sailop globally